 Myself — I’d like to think of myself as of an educator, and contributor to the betterment of the industry.
 Essence – 100% TRUE; Time commitment – 20% TRUE

-I’m sure the situation is very similar with other outsourced options to in-house business tasks (e.g.: search engine optimization and paid search marketing, banner/graphics design, web development, outsourced social media marketing, conversion rate optimization, programming, etc); and the vast majority of my blog’s readers will identify with what I’m trying to say.
+I am sure the situation is very similar with other options for outsourcing marketing-related tasks (be it search engine optimization, paid search marketing, banner/graphics design, web development, outsourced social media marketing, or conversion rate optimization); and the vast majority of my blog’s readers will identify with what I’m saying here.

 Enjoy your weekend, shutting down that computer and Internet connection on your smartphone(s), and spending time with those who matter the most in your life!